MicrosoftDocs/sdk-api/sdk-api-src/content/bluetoothapis/nf-bluetoothapis-bluetoothregisterforauthenticationex.md

 ### -param pvParam [in, optional]

 Optional parameter to be passed through to the callback function specified by <i>pfnCallbackIn</i>.
 This parameter  can be anything the application is required to define.

-#### - pbtdiln [in, optional]

-A pointer to a <a href="https://msdn.microsoft.com/41b14980-8217-4948-b084-1f44051d12f7">BLUETOOTH_DEVICE_INFO</a> structure that specifies the bluetooth address to be utilized for comparison.

 ## -returns